Huamachuco: Geography

 Huamachuco is located between the eastern and western cordillera of the Andes Mountains, and 100 km south of Cajamarca.

-It has highland areas that range from 2500 to 4500 m. above sea level.
-Because of the heights, most of Huamachuco's land is treeless.
-The high-altitude grassland is known as puna.
-The highland is bounded on the east and west by two parallel sierra ranges.
-The puna grasslands were ideal habitats for deer and wild camelids.
-They also supported the domesticated camelids: alpacas and llamas.
+It has highland areas that range from 2500 to 4500 meters above sea level.
+Because of the great elevation, most of Huamachuco's land is treeless.
+The high-altitude grasslands of this region are known as puna.
+The Huamachuco highland is bounded on the east and west by two parallel mountain ranges.
+The puna grasslands are ideal habitats for deer and wild camelids and supported the domestication of alpacas and llamas.